chang-zhao/easy-sortable/README.md

 ^ convert from jQuery to pure JS as much as possible.

 # Usage
-* All the draggable elements should be placed vertically.
-They can be DIV, P, LI, SPAN etc. They shoul have class="drag".
+* All the draggable elements should be placed vertically in the same parent container.
+The elements can be DIV, P, LI, SPAN etc, no matter.
+To be draggable, they only should have class="drag".
-* All the draggable elements of a list (or of a united group of lists) should be siblings (children of the same parent container).
-That container could be DIV, OL, UL etc.
+* The parent container can be BODY, DIV, OL, UL etc. To split it into several lists, add to that container any elements without class "drag".
+Thus they will be non-draggable and could serve as separators.
-* In that container, any other children elements may be present, not draggable by themselves.
-They can be used to separate a container space into several lists.
+* You can serialize the results of the sorting with a simple script like var list = $('.drag').parent().children
 * See examples (HTML files of this repository).

 # Versions